 Above.
 The wooden bridge I took refuge under to get away from the driving head winds to cook some lunch.

 The last geographic point of interest I will walk across this year was the Longitudinal Centre of Canada.

 After lunch the clouds got darker, and the rain and hail came down upon my head.
-My only option for today was to continue walking and hope the weather passess, which it did, but for a few hours I took the abuse, but the thunder and eventual lightening was just not nice!
-The change from forest to fields poses new challenges.
-When you cannot take cover from the wind, rain, or lightening you really feel helpless and naked.
+My only option for today was to continue walking and hope the weather passes, which it did, but in the meantime I took the abuse for a few more hours, with the passing thunder and eventual lightening being the lowest point of the day!
+As the landscape is now , where you can’t take cover from the wind, rain, or lightening you really feel helpless and naked.
 At one point I yelled “Is that all you got”.

 Hours of abuse later, I walked into sunshine and happiness; Winnipeg was now within sight and a new journey is on the horizon for me.

 Above.
 The ending location for 2017.
 I overshot where I am actually going to start next year, but this spot gives me options for next year.